bchainhub/foxar/docs/dev/architecture.md

 ### `cli/`

-The core `forge` and `cast` cli implementation.
+The core `spark` and `cast` cli implementation.
 Includes all subcommands.